No products in the cart.

 As with etching damascus, it is essential to thoroughly clean your blade so that the vinegar makes contact with the whole surface.
 If there is already a patina on the blade you can use a baking soda/ water paste to remove it.

-- With the paper towel, rub the vinegar evenly across the blade on each side.
+- With the paper kitchen towel, rub the vinegar evenly across the blade on each side.
 Let the vinegar sit for a few minutes (about 5-10 minutes) then rinse off the vinegar and hand-dry thoroughly.
-Reapply as many times as needed to generate an even-ish color.
+Reapply as many times as needed to generate an even-ish colour.

-- I have soaked a kitchen paper in vinegar first and then wrapped the blade with it.
-This creates an interesting mottled pattern on the blade.
+- I soaked a kitchen paper in vinegar first and then wrapped the blade with it.
+This creates an interesting mottled pattern based on the texture of the paper on the blade.

 - Fill a spray bottle with vinegar and spray lightly well above the blade so that the droplets rain down / settle on the flat of the blade.